TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.11-optimized-performance/_index.md

 ## Provider Layer

 At any given moment, a running VM always resides on an ESXi Host.
-Due to DRS and HA, it’s easier to monitor at cluster level.
+Due to DRS and HA, it's easier to monitor at cluster level.
 Since a cluster can have hundreds of VMs, you need consolidated metrics that can represent the experience of all the running VMs in the cluster. vRealize Operations 8.2 provides the following metrics:

 ![performance and remediation table](1.2.11-fig-6.png)